The starting place to learn the Russian language on the Internet.

 Remember, that the accusative is similar to the nominative!!

-• for all inanimate nouns
+• • for masculine inanimate nouns and neuter nouns

-• for singular feminine nouns ending in
+• • for singular feminine nouns ending in

-• for plural feminine nouns the singular form of which ends in -а, -я
+• • for plural feminine nouns the singular form of which ends in -а, -я

 Also remember, that the accusative is similar to the genitive!!

-• for plural feminine and masculine nouns ending in -а, -я
+• • for plural feminine and masculine nouns ending in -а, -я

 The tables below sum up how the accusative of nouns is formed.